boku7/boku7.github.io/_posts/2021-07-12-ArtOfDeviceCodePhish.md

 + Switch to the newly created Azure AD Tenant.
   + Azure AD > Overview > Manage Tenant > Select Tenant > Switch

-+ Create an admin user within the your tenants Azure AD.
++ Create an admin user within your tenants Azure AD.
   + AAD > Users > New User
-  + Assign them the role Global Administrator.
+  + Assign Global Administrator role to the admin user.

   ![](/assets/images/devcode/newAdminUser.png)

 + To disable 2FA prompting go to the Properties blade, click Manage Security defaults, then toggle Enable Security defaults to No.

 ### Office 365 Setup
-For your phishing operators you will want to assign them a license that includes Exchange Online & the Microsoft Office desktop application suite.
-I have found that for Azure Device Code phishing, sending phish emails from the Windows Outlook Desktop application has the most reliablity.
-Using OWA, different operating systems, and different email clients returns mixed results.
-Typically a target organization that utilizes Azure AD for their business needs is likely a Windows shop that uses Outlook.
-You will want to perform solid recon and adjust as needed.
+Assign Red Team Operators a license bundle which includes Exchange Online & the Office applications.
+Sending phishing emails from a Windows VM via the Outlook desktop application has been the most reliable.
+Sending phishing emails from a browser via Outlook Web App (OWA), non-Windows operating systems, and non-Outlook email clients has been unreliable.
+Your experience may differ, and you are encouraged to experiment to find the best system that works for you.

 #### Exchange Online & Office Trial Licenses
 + Sign-in to [office.com](https://portal.office.com) with your new admin user.